Are you our new part-time Creative Producer?

 We are excited and grateful to have received funding for this role from the National Lottery Community Fund and believe it presents an amazing opportunity to prioritise community and creativity in Carrickfergus and make a real difference to how we see ourselves and what we believe is possible.

-building strong, trusting relationships with people and organisations so that all our work is led by what people want for Carrick, and invites people to get involved and take the lead where they can
+- building strong, trusting relationships with people and organisations so that all our work is led by what people want for Carrick, and invites people to get involved and take the lead where they can

-programming and managing events in the Town Hall and our Talking Shop ensuring that they are showcasing the talent in Carrickfergus as well as demonstrating what is possible in a future Carrickfergus
+- programming and managing events in the Town Hall and our Talking Shop ensuring that they are showcasing the talent in Carrickfergus as well as demonstrating what is possible in a future Carrickfergus

-setting up and facilitating a steering group of artists and representatives of arts and community organisation to support event programming
+- setting up and facilitating a steering group of artists and representatives of arts and community organisation to support event programming

-communications, including creating digital and physical content that demonstrates transparency about what we are doing and why we are doing it, creates connections, and builds confidence in the community to lead on making Carrick a great place to live and work
+- communications including creating digital and physical content that demonstrates transparency about what we are doing and why we are doing it, creates connections and builds confidence in the community to lead on making Carrick a great place to live and work

-developing new projects that emerge from our relationships and from opportunities that we help to create
+- developing new projects that emerge from our relationships and from opportunities that we help to create

-fundraising, monitoring, and evaluation including managing tenders and contracts
+- fundraising, monitoring, and evaluation including managing tenders and contracts

-managing our premises in The Courtyard, Scotch Quarter
+- managing our premises in The Courtyard, Scotch Quarter

-managing our finances including the budget for this project alongside the Board, in particular, our Treasurer.
+- managing our finances including the budget for this project alongside the Board, in particular, our Treasurer.

-reporting regularly on progress, issues, risks and opportunities to our Board.
+- reporting regularly on progress, issues, risks, and opportunities to our Board

-representing Positive Carrickfergus at meetings and events.
+- representing Positive Carrickfergus at meetings and events.

 Your approach to working with people and your behaviours will be essential to the success of this project and role.
 We are looking for someone who:

-is self-aware – you understand your strengths and make space for others to support you when you need help
+- Is self-aware – you understand your strengths and make space for others to support you when you need help

-demonstrates humility – you know you don’t have all the answers – and that is an opportunity to connect with others who might
+- Demonstrates humility – you know you don’t have all the answers – and that is an opportunity to connect with others who might

-has faith in the future and can inspire others who may be despairing
+- Has faith in the future and can inspire others who may be despairing

-has the capacity to lead within a system and wants to contribute to building a system where leadership is shared
+- Has the capacity to lead within a system and wants to contribute to building a system where leadership is shared

-is careful and responsible with their power and influence
+- Is careful and responsible with their power and influence

-prioritises context – you respond to context with appropriate and relevant ideas and proposals rather than focusing on models or ideas which are less likely to make sense or thrive in Carrick
+- Prioritises context – you respond to context with appropriate and relevant ideas and proposals rather than focusing on models or ideas which are less likely to make sense or thrive in Carrick

 All applications will be assessed to determine the extent to which the applicant demonstrates and evidences the following essential criteria.
-The desirable criteria will be used to select those candidates we will interview if more than four people meet the essential criteria.
+The desirable criteria will be used to select those candidates we will interview should more than four people meet the essential criteria.